SgiobairOg/reimagined-fortnight/docs/api.md

 ### GET `listings`

-> Return all listings in the database
+> Return all listings in the database from elasticsearch

 ### GET `listings?offset=<offset>&limit=<limit>`